 Procedure

 Approval for conducting the study was obtained from authorities of the academic institution where the intervention took place.
 The call for participants was launched through different channels (the institution’s house organ and website, and social networks).
 Students who showed interest were invited to a general meeting in which the principal goals of the intervention were outlined.
 Those willing to enroll were fully informed about the study and confidentiality issues and were asked to sign an informed consent document.
-The recruitment call provided 24 maladaptive perfectionists assigned to three subgroups.
+Twenty-four maladaptive perfectionists were assigned to three subgroups.
 Eight participants in each subgroup met for two hours for five consecutive weeks.
 Each subgroup was coordinated by two clinicians trained in the implementation of the CB intervention designed by our team.
 All of the group coordinators were certified cognitive-behavioral therapists.
 Outcome measures were taken at the first and five meeting, respectively.
 The socio-demographic questionnaire was administered along with the APS-R (to classify perfectionists) at the general meeting before initiating the intervention.

 The participants also received handouts designed by the research team.
 Each chapter of these handouts referred to the topics discussed at each meeting and included exercises to be used as homework in-between meetings.